 As the client, one thing you need to make sure is that you’re paying for what you think you’re paying for.
-If you’ve briefed someone to design you a letterhead for example, and you have agreed a price with them based on that presumption, make sure that it’s stipulated in the contract that what you have asked for is indeed what you are getting.
+If you’ve briefed someone to design you a landing page for example, and you have agreed a price with them based on that presumption, make sure that it’s stipulated in the contract that what you have asked for is indeed what you are getting.

-One thing I always tell people is, don’t settle the bill until you have received ALL of the design files you have paid for, including the original Photoshop, Illustrator or InDesign documents.
+One thing I always tell people is, ensure you receive ALL of the design files upon settlement of the invoice, including the original Photoshop, Illustrator or InDesign documents.
 You are entitled to all of the files produced by the designer to create your artwork as it is time that you have paid for, and don’t let them tell you otherwise.

 I’ve heard of people paying various amounts for their web hosting, and it often depends on the complexity of their website, the amount of server space it requires, and the overall support and maintenance plan that they’re getting in addition to that.

 Check what you’re currently paying your provider, and what you’re getting in return.
 Ensure that you’re getting regular backups of your website, and that there is an SLA in place for emergency support should your site experience any issues.

 If you’re having to wait a long time to get a response from your designer, then it may be a sign of things to come.
 In business, you need vendors you can rely on, who are able to offer the support you need, when you need it.

 If you’re paying a retainer to someone who consistently doesn’t get back to you for two weeks, maybe it’s time for a change.

 Does any of the above ring true?
 It might be time to ask your website provider some difficult questions.